umccr/MAF-summary/README.md

 --maf_dir | Directory with *MAF* file(s)
 --maf_files | List of *MAF* file(s) to be processed.
 Each file name is expected to be separated by comma --datasets | Desired names of each dataset.
-The names are expected to be in the same order as provided *MAF* files --genes_min | Minimal percentage of patients carrying mutations in individual genes to be included in the report (OPTIONAL) --genes_list | Location and name of a file listing genes of interest to be considered in the report (OPTIONAL) --out_folder | Output folder
+The names are expected to be in the same order as provided *MAF* files --genes_min | Minimal percentage of patients carrying mutations in individual genes to be included in the report (OPTIONAL; default is 4)
+--genes_list | Location and name of a file listing genes of interest to be considered in the report (OPTIONAL) --out_folder | Output folder